Last Updated on 9 January 2023 by Dan

 Best UK Rewards Credit Card if you fly a lot, like Virgin Atlantic and spend less than £10,000 a year:

 Signup Bonus: There is presently no signup or referral bonus on the Virgin Atlantic Rewards Credit Card.

 Earnings Rate: 0.75 Virgin Points for every £1 spent on regular spending, 1.5 miles per pound on Virgin Atlantic flights or Virgin Holidays.

-There are other reward cards out there, and it’s my intention over time to try and build this into a comprehensive article on the full range of reward card available.
-If I haven’t included a card in here for now it’s generally because I believe it doesn’t represent as good value for money as the above.
+There are other reward cards out there, and it’s my intention over time to try and build this into a comprehensive article on the full range of reward cards available.
+If I haven’t included a card in here for now it’s generally because I believe it doesn’t represent as good value for money as the cards above.

 The exception to this is cashback credit cards which I think are a superb alternative to a rewards card if you’re simply looking to minimise cost, and you can read my thoughts on the best cashback card options here.